-‘American Pickers’ Mike Wolfe Helps ‘NCIS’ In Solving 16-Year-Old Cold Case, In Season 15 Spoiler
+‘American Pickers’ Mike Wolfe Helps ‘NCIS’ In Solving 16-Year-Old Cold Case In Season 15 Spoiler

-American Pickers star Mike Wolfe will be guest starting on the March 13 episode of NCIS.
-Wolfe is featured in the NCIS episode appropriately entitled “One Man’s Trash.”
+American Pickers star Mike Wolfe will be guest starring on the March 13 episode of NCIS.
+Wolfe is featured in the NCIS episode appropriately titled “One Man’s Trash.”

-The infamous picker is going to be solo, without his sidekick, Frank Fritz, as he helps out the NCIS team with information could ultimately solve a cold case.
+The infamous picker is going to be solo, without his sidekick Frank Fritz, as he helps out the NCIS team with information that could ultimately solve a cold case.

-According to Entertainment Weekly, Gibbs (Mark Harmon) and Ducky (David McCallum) see Wolfe on his popular History Channel show, handling a 200-year-old war stick that he “picked” while traveling around the country, as regularly does on American Pickers.
+According to Entertainment Weekly, Gibbs (Mark Harmon) and Ducky (David McCallum) see Wolfe on his popular History Channel show handling a 200-year-old war stick that he “picked” while traveling around the country, as he regularly does on American Pickers.

 The object, which looks like an inflated metal baseball bat with bumps all over it, is believed to be the murder weapon in a 16-year-old NCIS cold case.

-They meet up with Wolfe, who the New York Times call “the Jack Kerouac of junk,” to help them solve this case.
+They meet up with Wolfe, who the New York Times called “the Jack Kerouac of junk,” to help them solve this case.

 By the looks of Wolfe’s Instagram photo, he is featured in at least one scene with Gibbs and Torres (Wilmer Valderrama), along with the “mantique” that could solve the cold case.